tetranoir/Anor/src/client/loaders/README.md

 ## This folder is to bridge the gap between app state and visualizations

-Loader's consume data to be loaded in to graph visualizations
+Loader's takes morphs client data into a shape usable by graph libraries